Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 ### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
 This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/3.0-Weekly-Submissions#weekly-progress-report).
 They might look something like this: ###

+# Week 12 #
+This week I worked on thining of p4 project to execute.
+My initial idea was to do a breathing flower.

 # Week 11 #

-This week I worked on writing my porgress report compiling everything I did together in a document :)
+This week I worked on writing my progress report compiling everything I did together in a document :)

 # Week 10 #